MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 For each policy you can set filters that enable you to selectively monitor application usage, based on an application filter, selected data views, and a selected start date.
 You can also set the sensitivity, which enables you to set how many alerts the policy should trigger.

-For each policy, set the following?
+For each policy, set the following:

 1. Decide if you want to base the policy on a template, relevant policy templates are the **Anomlylous behavior in discovered users** template which alerts when anomalous behavior is detected in discovered users and apps, such as: large amounts of uploaded data compared to other users, large user transactions compared to the user's history.
 You can also select the **Anomalous behavior of discovered IP addresses** template, which alerts when anomalous behavior is detected in discovered IP addresses and apps, such as: large amounts of uploaded data compared to other IP addresses, large app transactions compared to the IP address's history.